Eliya-Shalom/Algo-Vision/README.md

   In this mode, the algorithm can chase your mouse movement, if enabled.
   \*\*for this purpose, I used the A\* algorithm with 'Diagonal' heuristic.

-- Full control of the visualization progress such as Pause & Play, Running speed, Player-Bar (reverse/forward the animation and continue from there), and more.
+- Full control over the visualization progress such as Pause & Play, Running speed, Player-Bar (reverse/forward the animation and continue from there), and more.

 - Displaying useful information about the algorithm's actions.